Economic Drivers Behind European Maritime Exploration

 7.2 Infrastructure Development

 Profits from maritime trade financed urban development—ports, warehouses, and canals.
-In Amsterdam, for instance, the construction of the Royal Canal facilitated the movement of goods, reinforcing the city’s status as a commercial hub Nothing fancy..
+In Amsterdam, for instance, the construction of the Royal Canal facilitated the movement of goods, reinforcing the city’s status as a commercial hub That's the part that actually makes a difference..

 8. Long‑Term Economic Consequences